pidou46/ustepper/README.md

 The aim of this step is to compute a time table of the mouvement, this time table will be used later by Running function to actualy make the motor mouvement.

-A graphic chart of this time table would look like this:
+Here it is a graphic plot of a very short mouvement time table:

 ![Mouvemet profile 01](MvtProfile_01.png)